-Enhancing the economy
+• Enhancing the economy

-Construction, Operations and Demolition Phases:
+Construction, Operations and Demolition

 - Contractors should be directed by tender criteria to purchase locally and to make use of local service providers. - Spending money locally purchasing from locals and South African should benefit employees.
-The proposed development should leverage discount in the local economy of the municipal area and employees should be made aware of it. - Small business should be supported (i.e., skills training, assistance and guidance to set up small businesses) and joint ventures with previous disadvantaged persons should be promoted.
+The proposed development should leverage discount in the local economy of the municipal area and employees should be made aware of it.

-• The promotion of joint ventures between small business (owned by previous disadvantaged persons) and more established business should be encouraged.
+- Small businesses should be supported (i.e. skills training, assistance and guidance to set up small businesses) and joint ventures with previously disadvantaged persons should be promoted. - The promotion of joint ventures between small businesses (owned by previously disadvantaged persons) and more established businesses should be encouraged.